Standard Terms and Conditions for Model Subscription Service

 CQUANT USE OF INFORMATION. cQuant collects information and data on how the Service is used by customers (such as, but not limited to, data set sizes, Model run-times, frequency of Model runs) and reserves the right to disclose to and share such information and data with third parties in an anonymous and aggregated form at its discretion. cQuant will maintain the confidentiality of Customer’s data, will not disclose such data to any third parties except in aggregated and anonymized form, and will not knowingly and intentionally use Customer data for any purpose other than rendering the Service to Customer.

 Types of Damages.
-TO THE EXTENT LEGALLY PERMITTED UNDER APPLICABLE LAW, IN NO EVENT SHALL CQUANT, OR ITS SUPPLIERS, BE LIABLE TO CUSTOMER FOR ANY SPECIAL, INDIRECT, INCIDENTAL OR CONSEQUENTIAL DAMAGES, INCLUDING DAMAGES OR COSTS DUE TO LOSS OF PROFITS, DATA, USE OR GOODWILL, PERSONAL OR PROPERTY DAMAGE RESULTING FROM OR IN CONNECTION WITH CQUANT’S PERFORMANCE HEREUNDER OR THE USE, MISUSE, OR INABILITY TO USE THE SERVICE OR OTHER PRODUCTS OR SERVICES HEREUNDER, REGARDLESS OF THE CAUSE OF ACTION OR THE THEORY OF LIABILITY, WHETHER IN TORT, CONTRACT, OR OTHERWISE, EVEN IF CQUANT HAS BEEN NOTIFIED OF THE LIKELIHOOD OF SUCH DAMAGES.
-IN NO EVENT SHALL CQUANT BE LIABLE FOR PROCUREMENT COSTS OF SUBSTITUTE PRODUCTS OR SERVICES.
+TO THE EXTENT LEGALLY PERMITTED UNDER APPLICABLE LAW, IN NO EVENT SHALL CQUANT, OR ITS SUPPLIERS AND LICENSORS, BE LIABLE TO CUSTOMER FOR ANY SPECIAL, INDIRECT, INCIDENTAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, INCLUDING DAMAGES OR COSTS DUE TO LOSS OF PROFITS, DATA, USE OR GOODWILL, PERSONAL OR PROPERTY DAMAGE RESULTING FROM OR IN CONNECTION WITH CQUANT’S PERFORMANCE HEREUNDER OR THE USE, MISUSE, OR INABILITY TO USE THE SERVICE OR OTHER PRODUCTS OR SERVICES HEREUNDER, REGARDLESS OF THE CAUSE OF ACTION OR THE THEORY OF LIABILITY, WHETHER IN TORT, CONTRACT, OR OTHERWISE, EVEN IF CQUANT HAS BEEN NOTIFIED OF THE LIKELIHOOD OF SUCH DAMAGES.
+IN NO EVENT SHALL CQUANT BE LIABLE FOR COSTS OF PROCURING OR USING SUBSTITUTE PRODUCTS OR SERVICES, I.E., “COVER”.
+IN ADDITION TO THE OTHER LIMITATIONS STATED ABOVE IN THIS PARAGRAPH, IN NO EVENT SHALL CQUANT’S SUPPLIERS HAVE ANY LIABILITY ARISING OUT OF OR IN ANY WAY CONNECTED WITH THE SERVICE.

 Basis of the Bargain.
 The parties agree that the limitations of liability set forth in this section shall survive and continue in full force and effect despite any failure of consideration or of an exclusive remedy.
 The parties acknowledge that the prices have been set and the Agreement entered into in reliance upon these limitations of liability and that all such limitations form an essential basis of the bargain between the parties.